daltonmenezes/orb/README.md

 # orb :globe_with_meridians:
-A friendly JavaScript handler for multi language projects.
+Your friendly JavaScript language handler for multi language projects.

-#### In progress...